- How Much Tax Do You Pay When You Give Large Sums of Money Away?

-- How to Give Equity as a Gift
+- How to Transfer Property Without a Gift Tax

 - Is Paying Someone Else's Credit Card a Gift?